tyrasforsgren/Designpattern_Example_Projects/p1_abstract_class/__pycache__/README.md

 electronic devices, such as smartphones, laptops, and smartwatches.
 It also provides a function for displaying the battery life of these devices.

 ## Installation

 To use this module, you need to have Python 3.10.8 installed on your system.

-1. Clone the repository to your local machine:
+Clone the repository to your computer:

 >> git clone https://github.com/tyrasforsgren/effective_exam_2.git